 Home sales fall as tight supply boosts prices

-The National Association of Realtors said on Wednesday existing home sales declined 2.3 percent to a seasonally adjusted annual rate of 5.57 million units last month.
+The National Association of Realtors said on Wednesday (May 24) existing home sales declined 2.3 per cent to a seasonally-adjusted annual rate of 5.57 million units last month.

 Despite the decline, April's sales pace was the fourth highest over the past 12 months.
 March's sales pace was revised down to 5.70 million units, which was still the highest level since February 2007, from the previously reported 5.71 million units.